GhostLate/CV-Occlusion/Readme.md

 * Filtering: The script calculates the min and max depth of this foreground cluster and filters out any tomatoes falling outside this range.

 ### Bonus Task: Occlusion Handling
 **Goal:** Correct depth estimation when a tomato is partially covered by a leaf.
-Problem: A standard median/mean calculation on an occluded tomato includes the depth of the leaf (which is closer), resulting in an inaccurate depth measurement for the tomato.

 ### Solution: